Wall Street bond traders get no reprieve from Fed's taper plan

 One head of U.S. Treasury trading said his clients were more disappointed that the White House and Congress had not been able to make progress on tax reform or infrastructure spending than they were encouraged by the Fed's widely expected decision.

-In the meantime, there is scepticism that economic conditions will improve as much and as quickly as central banks have been indicating, said the executive, who was not authorized to speak publicly.
+In the meantime, there is skepticism that economic conditions will improve as much and as quickly as central banks have been indicating, said the executive, who was not authorized to speak publicly.

 "The market was betting on (growth) heavily going into 2017 and in the meantime oil has declined and inflation has declined," he said.
 "It's almost as of the market wants to see it before it prices it in."

-(Reporting by Olivia Oran; Additional reporting by Dan Freed; Writing by Lauren Tara LaCapra; Editing by Chizu Nomiyama)
+Reporting by Olivia Oran; Additional reporting by Dan Freed; Writing by Lauren Tara LaCapra; Editing by Chizu Nomiyama